mahmudhasankhan/hr-datawarehousing/README.md

 ```
 If you put the correct credentials right, your connection should be live.
 You can run a simple select query to check.

-### With Pyodbc:
+#### Pyodbc:

-Connection string for pyodbc
+You can use this connection string for pyodbc in your dag to connect with a mssql server without the need of using any hooks.
 ```
 connectionString = f'DRIVER={{ODBC Driver 18 for SQL Server}};SERVER={SERVER};DATABASE={DATABASE};UID={USERNAME};PWD={PASSWORD};TrustServerCertificate=yes'
 ```

-### With ODBC hook airflow provider
+Finally, run this [test dag](https://github.com/mahmudhasankhan/hr-datawarehousing/blob/master/sqlserver-snowflake-elt/dags/sqltest.py) to check everything works as it should between your MS SQL database and airflow.

+### Connections in Airflow

+#### ODBC Connection
-Create an ODBC Connection in airflow
+Create an ODBC Connection in airflow with this values.

 ```
 Connection id = mssql_default